ibm-cloud-docs/dns-svcs/cr-delete-fwd-rules.md

     You cannot delete the default rule.
     {: note}

-## Deleting custom resolver forwarding rules using the CLI
+## Deleting custom resolver forwarding rules from the CLI
 {: #cli-cr-fwd-rules-delete}
 {: cli}